 You may also like to catch up with these posts:

 - How to Use Mouse with your iPad to Make the Most Out of It

 - iPhone/iPad not showing up in Finder in macOS Catalina?
 Here is a Fix

 So, which one of the above solutions fixed Sidecar on your device?
-Share your feedback and try out our iGB app as well as follow us on Twitter, Facebook, and Instagram so that you will never miss our latest stories.
+Share your feedback with us in the comment section.